 Sensitively re-designed according to Manfred Wehdorn’s plan

 This building – after being transformed from a tobacco factory to a university for advanced education – is again playing an important role in this region today.
-It is the work-place of more than 200 individuals, a pulse generator in terms of science, and a cultural meeting point.
+It is the work-place of about 700 individuals, a pulse generator in terms of science, and a cultural meeting point.
 In 1987, when it was decided to establish the Academy of Science in the Province of Lower Austria, the architect Manfred Wehdorn was asked to re-design the historical building in the tradition of the "hometown style".
 The reconstruction was planned with due regard to preserving and protecting the historical building, and also in accordance with economical criteria.
 The historical height of the rooms was not altered so that the charm of the industrial building could be retained.
 In 1995 Danube University Krems moved into the newly adapted rooms.
 The middle tract of the building was renovated and extended from 2002 to 2003.
-Simultaneously, the construction of the new Krems Campus was started.
-It will be completed in 2005.
-A modern building made of steel, glass and aluminum will be erected opposite to the existing building.
-It will be harmoniously integrated into the historical landscape.